mkidson/mkidson_obsidian_vault/PhD/PhD Kanban.md

 - [ ] Play with CFD parameters to see how that affects the time (probably shouldn't shift by 6 samples)
 - [ ] Plot with CARI7 for the balloon, at least at low altitudes to calibrate CPM to dose
 - [ ] When looking at particle type and dose from simulation, look at high and low LET
+- [ ] Which spectra in CARI7 do we use?
+Feels strange to take everything except neutrons

 ## In Progress